Doris Gubbins

-Dorothy 'Dolly' Gubbins (married name Dorothy Evans) was a Welsh international table tennis player.
+Dorothy 'Dolly' Gubbins (married name Dorothy Evans) (died 1961) was a Welsh international table tennis player.

 Table tennis career

 She won a silver medal at the 1926 World Table Tennis Championships in the women's singles.
 Two years later she won a bronze medal in the women's singles and another silver medal at the 1928 World Table Tennis Championships in the women's doubles with Brenda Sommerville.
 She also won three English Open titles.

 Personal life

 She moved from Wales to Maidstone in Kent and her daughter June Evans was a county player for Kent.
 She died in 1961.